Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Proof-of-Execution

-To start view $v+1$, the new primary $\Primary'$ (with $\ID{\Primary'} = (v+1) \bmod \n$) needs to propose a new view by determining a valid final list of already-executed transactions.
-To do so, $\Primary'$ waits till it receives sufficient information.
-In specific, $\Primary'$ waits for a set $S \subseteq \Replicas$, $\abs{S} \geq \nf$, of distinct replicas from which $\Primary'$ received {\em valid} \MName{vc-request} messages.
-An $i$-th view-change request $m_i$ is considered valid if it includes a {\em consecutive sequence} of executed transactions.
-Further, for each claimed executed transaction in $E_i$, there should be a corresponding threshold signature that guarantees that $m_i$ is valid.
-Such a set $S$ is guaranteed to exist when communication is reliable, as all non-faulty replicas will participate in the view-change algorithm.
-The new primary collects the set $S$ of $\nf$ valid \MName{vc-request} and proposes them in a new view message \MName{nv-propose} to all the replicas.
+An $i$-th view-change request $m_i$ is considered valid if it includes a \emph{consecutive sequence} of pairs $(c, \SignMessage{\Transaction}{\Client})$, where $c$ is a valid \MName{certify} message for request $\SignMessage{\Transaction}{\Client}$.
+Such a set $S$ is guaranteed to exist when communication is reliable, as all non-faulty replicas will participate in the view-change algorithm. {\changed The new primary collects the set $S$ of $\abs{S} = \nf$ valid \MName{vc-request} and proposes them in a new view message \MName{nv-propose} to all replicas.}

-\subsubsection{Move to the new view}
+\subsubsection{Move to the New View}

 After a replica $\Replica$ receives a \MName{nv-propose} message containing a new-view proposal from the new primary $\Primary'$, $\Replica$ validates the content of this message.
-From the set $S$ of \MName{vc-request} messages in the new-view proposal, $\Replica$ chooses the longest consecutive sequence of requests $E'$ and the sequence number $k_{\max}$ of the last transaction in $E'$.
-Then, $\Replica$ view-commits and executes all requests in $E'$ as the transactions that happened before view $v+1$.
-Notice that replica $\Replica$ can skip execution of any transaction in $E'$ it already executed.
-If $\Replica$ executed transactions not in $E'$ before the view-change, then $\Replica$ needs to \emph{rollback} these transactions before it can proceed executing requests in view $v+1$.
+From the set of \MName{vc-request} messages in the new-view proposal, $\Replica$ chooses, for each $k$, the pair $(\Message{certify}{\SignMessage{h}, w, k}, \SignMessage{\Transaction}{\Client})$ proposed in the most-recent view $w$.
+Furthermore, $\Replica$ determines the total number of such requests $k_{\max}$.
+Then, $\Replica$ view-commits and executes all $k_{\max}$ chosen requests that happened before view $v+1$.
+Notice that replica $\Replica$ can skip execution of any transaction it already executed.
+If $\Replica$ executed transactions not included in the new-view proposal, then $\Replica$ needs to \emph{rollback} these transactions before it can proceed executing requests in view $v+1$.
 After these steps, $\Replica$ can switch to the new view $v+1$.
-In the new view, the new primary $\Primary'$ proposes requests with sequence numbers starting at $k_{\max} + 1$.\\
+In the new view, the new primary $\Primary'$ starts by proposing the $k_{\max} + 1$-th transaction.

+{\changed When moving into the new view, we see the cost of speculative execution: some replicas can be forced to \emph{rollback execution} of transactions: